89Q12/M3E5/README.md

   - Custom commands
   - Bunch of standard commands like welcome messages and funny commands like hug @name
   - Auto tasks
-  - Alerts for various services like Twitch and reddit
+  - Alerts for various services like Twitch and Reddit
   - Music player
     - youtube playlist
     - Spotify
-    - youtube-dl implemention needs a rework
+    - youtube-dl implementation needs a rework
   - custom messaging design
   - Recording meetings ( Voice recording to an mp3 file)
   - Custom voice channels
   - poke admins/moderators via Telegram or Email if they aren't online
-  - Advanced permission system, that ueses groups of accepted roles and banned roles per command
+  - Advanced permission system, that uses groups of accepted roles and banned roles per command
   - reaction roles
   - unittests
 - Chatbot features